 The chronically ill need to know they still can be useful in a meaningful way.
 If you have a problem, they can offer some expertise in give them a call.
 Ask for advice, send pictures if you can so they can engage.

 Our daughter and son-in-law were facing an expensive repair on the electrical system in their home.
 Gary worked for years overseeing facilities maintenance.
 When he was healthy, he wouldn’t have given a second thought to running over to replace and repair everything.
 But by acknowledging his physical limits, he was still able to help them with a parts list and sit in, supervising the repair work done by our son-in-law and his father.
 A win-win for everyone.

 Understand how to offer assistance

-Some of us never give a second thought to jumping in the car.
-Or you may live in metropolitan areas where public transportation is the norm.
-Driving is a luxury reserved for special events.
-Gary hasn’t been allowed to drive since 2015.
-He celebrated his birthday this year by being forced to turn in his last drivers’ license and be issued a state I.D. card.
+Most of us never give a second thought to jumping in the car.
+Or you may live in metropolitan areas where public transportation is the norm and driving is a luxury reserved for special events.
+We live in a very rural area.
+My husband hasn’t been allowed to drive since his illness being forced him to trade in his drivers’ license for a state I.D. card.

-He relies on me to drive him for even the smallest thing, and this has killed his sense of being self-reliant.
-It’s not that Gary doesn’t want to visit family or friends.
-He just hates being dependent on asking someone to drive him.
+He relies on me to drive him for the smallest thing, and this has killed his sense of being self-reliant.
+It’s not that he doesn’t want to visit family or friends.
+He just hates being dependent on always needing to ask someone to drive him.

-For Gary, some days are better, but sometimes he’s not up for visits.
+I’ll let you in on a secret about living with a chronic illness.
+Boredom and isolation will hurt you as much as your disease.
+For my husband, some days are better, but sometimes he’s not up for visitors.
 We can make plans, but his symptoms make it impossible to guarantee we won’t have to cancel.
-Unplanned doctor appointments, having a horrible pain day or just feeling exhausted change everything.
+Unplanned doctor appointments, a horrible pain day or just feeling exhausted change everything.